Rating: Mid-range Price from: £2165 pp for 8 day/7 night cruise

 Rooms: There are 9 cabins all with en-suite facilities.
 Most have individual beds and some have bunk beds.
 All cabins are air conditioned.
 They all have large windows.

 Activities: Exploring the rainforest in motor launches and on foot with expert naturalist guides, guided nocturnal walks, swimming in the river and visiting local settlers in the forest.
 There are also stops at and tours of towns on the route.

 Facilities: The Tucano has a spacious forward facing salon with a wide balcony.
 This room also serves as library and dining room.
 The observation deck is on the top deck.
 It has a large sun canopy providing shade an there is an uncovered area for sun seekers.
 There is a good electrical supply on board.

 Health: Malaria prophylactics are recommended for the Amazon.

 Communication: There is no Wi-Fi internet access on Tucano.

-Experience the Amazon from the comfort of your own motor yacht plus the exciting city of Rio.
+Experience the Amazon from the comfort of your a motor yacht plus explore the exciting city of Rio.